-This course highlights employer's challenges, responsibilities and obligations to all parties involved with pensions and automatic enrolment, to enable compliance.
+This course highlights employer's challenges, responsibilities and obligations to all parties involved with pensions and auto enrolment, to enable compliance.

 Why should you attend

-The introduction of automatic enrolment has significantly increased the primacy and complexity of administering pension contributions as part of the payroll function.
+The introduction of auto enrolment has significantly increased the primacy and complexity of administering pension contributions as part of the payroll function.

 From providing a detailed explanation of the numerous types of pension schemes currently in operation, this course moves to cover the various tax treatments of employee contributions and the various points payroll staff must consider calculating contributions accurately.